Where to eat Vegan in NYC!

 2. Brooklyn Whiskers- It's fair to say that I fell in love with Brooklyn Whiskers the minute I saw it, tucked away on a corner in Bushwick, you will find Brooklyn Whiskers housed in a beautiful yellow building with the cutest kitty cat painted on its side.
 By the way, the cat's whiskers are whisks... how flipping clever is that?
 I enjoy puns and whit so I knew I would love this ethical vegan food haven.
 Okay, enough about the decor.
 Brooklyn Whiskers is a vegan bakery and cafe specializing in vegan pastries, donuts, bagels, bread, and all that deliciousness.
 We had their homemade bagels and I was blown away, they were too good and also huge.
 I had a cinnamon raisin bagel whilst Sam had a pumpernickel.
 Fun fact, I used to work in the bakery section of our local grocery store before I went vegan and I had to make 'Montreal' styled bagels daily.
 I can honestly say that these topped them by a whole lot.
 My only regret is not buying some of their croissants and donuts.

 3. Erin Mckennas - Oh, Erin Mckennas I think I left a piece of my heart with you.
 I have never eaten at a bakery with such ease in my entire life.
 Usually, when I go to a bakery I experience some form of panic because I fear for the stomach ache that will come after consumption or I fear that I will not have anything to eat.
 But when I went to Erin Mckennas, I was worry-free!
 They serve gluten-free, refined sugar-free, soy-free, wheat-free, nut-free (they use coconut so they cannot freely claim that), mostly organic, and vegan desserts.
 They also openly disclose all of their ingredients for those who have additional allergies or sensitivities.
 At Erin's, they serve a variety of desserts ranging from cookies, donuts, cake, cookie sandwiches, cupcakes, vegan soft-serve, brownies, and loaves.
-The first time we went to the bakeshop, we ordered a few donuts and they were fluffy, flavourful, delicious, and they didn't hurt my stomach.
+The first time I went to the bakeshop, I ordered a few donuts and they were fluffy, flavourful, delicious, and they didn't hurt my stomach.
 After that amazing experience, we continued to stop by for a treat throughout our trip.

 6. Little Choc - A vegan creperie, tea house, and apothecary that is gluten-free.
 Need I say more?
 1) I love Apothecaries 2) I love crepes.
 3) I love herbal tea blends 4).
 I have always wanted to attend High Tea.
 Little Choc serves organic, healthy, and gluten-free treats and smoothie bowls in a super cute setting!
 We may have went here for breakfast everyday... you'll never know.